killerdolp/2D-report-ALGO/Report.md

 ```
 FUNCTION UPDATE_RANKINGS(RBT)
-	Require: RedBlackTree class of gold or platinum members that has nodes as elements
+	Require: RedBlackTree class of silver ,gold or platinum members that has nodes as elements
 	nodelist <- INORDERTRAVERSAL(node)

 	FOR node in nodelist do